nigelrudolf/rn-run-bash/README.md

 Run react native app on ios or android using a single command.
 This allows you to quickly run different branches without having to stop any processes or quit any programs, just run the command again on a different branch.
 Run this script in the root of your react native project.

+At this time, you do need to have Xcode opened to your workspace and you may also need to be running your debugger: https://github.com/jhen0409/react-native-debugger.
+Once these are opened and running you don't need to touch them again.

 ## Usage:

 `rn-run <option>`